horsefacts/lib-uuid/README.md

 UUIDs are serialized as strings (and often stored as strings when storage efficiency doesn't matter much), but they can be much more efficiently stored as bytes.

-Storing an off chain UUID as a Solidity `string` requires three storage slots:
+Storing an off chain UUID as a Solidity `string` requires writing to three storage slots:
-- The string's length, stored in a mostly empty slot.
+- Slot 1: The string's length, mostly empty.
-- The first 32 characters of the string in slot 2.
+- Slot 2: The first 32 characters of the string.
-- The remaining 4 characters in slot 3, mostly empty.
+- Slot 3: The remaining 4 characters, mostly empty.

 This is expensive to read and write!